martindbp/merkl/README.md

 modifications.
 Results are cached using Merkle hashes of the code and inputs as keys, greatly simplifying caching and reducing the need for a feature store.

+NOTE: this project is not production ready and maybe never will be.
+At this point I'm the only user.
+If you're interested in talking about it I can be reached at me@martindbp.com.

 ## Tour and examples

 In MerkL, pipelines are built using functions decorated with the `task` decorator.
 When a task is called, the function